Diagnostic Genetic Sciences

 Third Year

-Admission into the junior/senior year requires separate application.
+Admission into the DGS program for junior/senior year requires separate application.

 Fall Semester